WTMX

-WTMX (101.9 FM "The Mix") is a hot AC radio station in Chicago, Illinois.
+WTMX (101.9 FM "The Mix") is a hot adult contemporary radio station in Chicago, Illinois.
 Licensed to Skokie, it is owned by Hubbard Broadcasting.
 WTMX has its studios located at One Prudential Plaza and its transmitter co-located atop Willis Tower (the former Sears Tower).

 WTMX broadcasts in the HD digital hybrid format.
 The station broadcasts an HD2 subchannel branded "Good Rock".

 History

 WRSV

 The station began broadcasting August 18, 1961, and held the call sign WRSV, which stood for "Radio Skokie Valley", its owner at the time.
 Radio Skokie Valley was owned by M. Earlene Stebbins.
 The station aired a full service format, with a wide variety of local programs along with classical music and standards.

 The station originally broadcast at 98.3 MHz.
 Its transmitter was located in Skokie, Illinois, and had an ERP of 1,000 watts at a HAAT of 125 feet.
 The station's frequency resulted in interference problems with 98.7 WFMT.
 To eliminate this problem, WRSV's frequency was changed to 101.9 MHz in 1966.
 The frequency became available in 1964, when 101.9 WCLM in Chicago had its license revoked.

 In 1969, the station's transmitter was moved to the Civic Opera Building and its ERP was increased to 12,000 watts.
 In 1970, controlling interest in Radio Skokie Valley was sold to Bonneville International for $479,000.